erikzaadi/erikzaadi.com/content/posts/2017/TMUX-for-multilangual-cli-addicts.md

 ![](/images/road-rage-phone.gif)

-You curse the old gods of QUERTY, check your keyboard battery level (_/hipster_), gurgle quotes such as:
+You curse the old gods of QWERTY, check your keyboard battery level (_/hipster_), gurgle quotes such as:

 > That wouldn't happen in linux